LimpanGH/Torstens_Gruppsidan/sten-sax-pase/tickets.md

 - Made a branch called testMiljöJavascript.
 - Integrated localstorage for name to current html and css in main on branch testMiljöJavascript.
 - Added localstorage for avatar image so that it is displayed on spelsidan on branch testMiljöJavascript.
-- Minor changes to startsidan.html, spelsidan .html and spelsidan.css for the above adds to function correctly.-
+- Minor changes to startsidan.html, spelsidan .html and spelsidan.css for the above adds to function correctly.

+231121:

+- Helped the others to merge their branchs to master.
+- Merged testMiljöJavascript to master
+- Made localstorage work in spelsidan.js and startsidan.js
+- Minor changes to html and css

 Resources Linus: ---------------------------------------------